Vegaphobia: Against vegans

-Some vegans use the term veganphobia (with an 'n') when discussing prejudice and discrimination against vegans specifically.
+Some people use the term veganphobia (with an 'n') when discussing prejudice and discrimination against vegans specifically.

 Tracking

 The Unión Vegana Argentina in 2019 petitioned the Argentine government agency National Institute Against Discrimination, Xenophobia and Racism to include vegaphobia in its discrimination mappings.

 Criticism

 The application of the term "vegaphobia"—and the extent to which it can be compared to other forms of discrimination—is a somewhat divisive issue.
 Sophie Wilkinson of Grazia opined in 2018 that discrimination against vegans (unlike sexism, racism, and homophobia) does not go beyond the level of microaggressions.
 She also wrote that "discrimination is about being treated differently for who you are, not for what you choose to do", implying that being a vegan is not who you are, but rather what you choose to do.
 Others have distinguished between two kinds of veganism, lifestyle and ethical.
 Veganism motivated by ethical beliefs about animals was ruled to be a protected belief in the United Kingdom under the Equality Act in an unfair dismissal lawsuit in 2020.